 An offender is normally entitled to a probable cause hearing in the receiving state when:

-If there is any question regarding the intent of the sending state to revoke an offender’s conditional release based on violations in the receiving state, the offender should be given a probable cause hearing as provided in Rule 5.108.
+If there is any question regarding the intent of the sending state to revoke an offender’s conditional release and/or supervision in the community based on violations in the receiving state, the offender should be given a probable cause hearing as provided in Rule 5.108.
 Failure to do so may bar consideration of those violations in subsequent revocation proceedings in the sending state.

 Click terms below to reveal definitions used in this rule.